alaa-alchal/Portfolio/SQL/SQL Basics Project/README.md

-# Topic:

-Exploring and analyzing a data set using SQL.

 # Subject:

 The data set consists of several tables containing information about sales, products, and customers, and we've been using various SQL queries to answer questions about the data.